Dataset Evidence

 If MHF can predict individual annotator judgments better than a flat classifier that ignores moral profiles, the core thesis holds: moral reasoning is parameterized constraint propagation, not flat classification.

-Why this is different from what anyone else has done: Delphi predicts the crowd average.
+Why this is different from average-judgment systems: Delphi predicts the crowd average.
 ETHICS checks against philosophical principles.
 Neither can explain why two equally thoughtful people disagree.
-MHF, parameterized per-annotator via UniMoral's MFQ2 data, can predict which person will say "yes" and which will say "no" -- and explain the difference in terms of their Care vs. Authority vs. Sanctity weights.
+MHF, parameterized per-annotator via UniMoral's MFQ2 data, can test which person will say "yes" and which will say "no" -- and explain the difference in terms of their Care vs. Authority vs. Sanctity weights.

 How moral foundations differ across six languages